-Figures 18 and 19 below show a steady increase in the proportion of worked OHCA where bystander CPR is ongoing on arrival of the Scottish Ambulance Service on scene with an overall level of 66.0% in 2022-23.
-It is of note that the bystander CPR rate in Scotland did not drop during the COVID-19 restrictions - this is shown in Figure 18, and also the month by month timeline in Figure 20.
-The funnel plot in Figure 19 shows that Grampian is the only health board which deviates significantly from the national average with a mean of 56.9% in 2022-23, a substantial decrease from the level of 63.2% recorded during 2021-22 (Clegg et al., 2022).
+Figures 18 and 19 below show little change in the proportion of worked OHCA where bystander CPR is ongoing on arrival of the Scottish Ambulance Service on scene, with an overall level of 62.2% in 2023-24.
+It is of note that the bystander CPR rate in Scotland did not drop during the COVID-19 restrictions: this is shown in Figure 18, and also the month by month timeline in Figure 20.
+The funnel plot in Figure 19 shows that there is little variation in bystander CPR rates per health board.
+Tayside has a rate of 55.4% which is just outside the lower 95% control limit and is something we will monitor in future to see if this represents a persisting pattern.